The Bay Run Around Iron Cove

 Drummoyne Rowing Club

-The Iron Cove Bridge was built to replace a smaller bridge that was opened in 1882, which, at the time, offered a new way to travel from the west to Sydney via Balmain.
+The original Iron Cove Bridge, built in 1882, provided a new route for travellers heading from the west to Sydney via Balmain.

 Iron Cove Bridge